axeon-software/Babylon_Runtime/docs/tutorials.md

 ```
 [launch demo scene](demos/user-interactions/index2.html)

-We now want this sphere to float, so is this about patching ?
+We now want this sphere to float in the air, so is this about patching?
 Yes it is:
 ```javascript
 _r.ready(function(){
     _r.library.show({